In this section

 END OF Work and money

-There are many factors to consider when opening a bank account or applying for a credit card.
+There are many things to consider when opening a bank account or applying for a credit card.
 You need to be aware of the rules and regulations, terms and conditions, and your rights and responsibilities.

 This page has information about: